SARCOIDOSIS & PROVING DISABILITY

 - 1) call a medical expert to testify about the listings at the hearing

-- 2) send interrogatory questions to the medical expert after the hearing or
+- 2) send questions to the medical expert after the hearing or

-- 3) bypass finding that you meet or equal a listing and move to a finding of disability by using a vocational expert.
+- 3) bypass finding that you meet or equal a listing and move to a finding that you cannot work by using vocational expert testimony.

 STEP FOUR OF THE DISABILITY REVIEW PROCESS AT YOUR HEARING

-Your impairments and related symptoms, such as pain, may cause limitations of function or restrictions which limit your ability to meet certain demands of jobs.
-These limitations may be exertional, nonexertional, or a combination of both.
+Your medical condition and related symptoms, such as pain, which may cause restrictions that limit your ability to meet certain demands of jobs.
+These limits may be exertional, nonexertional, or a combination of both.
 Limitations are defined as exertional if they affect your ability to meet the strength demands of jobs.

 The classification of a limitation as exertional is related to the United States Department of Labor’s definitions of jobs by various exertional levels.
 The levels are sedentary, light, medium, heavy, and very heavy.
 Each level is defined in terms of the strength demands for sitting, standing, walking, lifting, carrying, pushing, and pulling.
-Sections 404.1567 and 404.1569 explain how we use the classification of jobs by exertional levels (strength demands) which is contained in the Dictionary of Occupational Titles published by the Department of Labor, to determine the exertional requirements of work which exists in the national economy.
+SSA’s rules explain how we use the classification of jobs by exertional levels (strength demands).
+The levels of jobs are in the Dictionary of Occupational Titles (DOT) published by the Department of Labor.
+The DOT determines the exertional requirements of work which exists in the national economy.

 The harder question is – what are “non-exertional” impairments?
 The SSA defines “non-exertional” impairment as follows: limitations or restrictions which affect your ability to meet the demands of jobs other than the strength demands.
 That means demands other than sitting, standing, walking, lifting, carrying, pushing or pulling.
 If it doesn’t involve that list of activities, then the impairment is considered non-exertional.